 Experts believe that friends help you feel better about yourself, discourage you from bad habits and help prevent depression⏤all things that may extend your life.
 Also, as a senior, you tend to weed out people who you do not enjoy.
 You surround yourself with people who bring brightness to your days.
 This positive social network helps you reduce stress and may even help you survive serious illnesses, such as cancer and heart disease.

 When you enter a quality senior facility such as Heritage Villas, you enter a community of people of similar age and interests.
-While you enjoy privacy and autonomy in your own space, you also have constant opportunities to make new friends and join them on outings and community gatherings.
+While you enjoy privacy and autonomy in your own space, you also have constant opportunities to make new friends and join community gatherings.

 These social outings also keep you on the go, helping you remain physically active.
 Regular exercise is key to maintaining good physical health and offers you emotional and mental benefits as well.